raspibolt/raspibolt/lightning-terminal.md

   $ litd
   ```

-* Test that Lightning Terminal is working by visiting the web UI at [https://raspibolt.local::8443/](https://raspibolt.local::8443/){:target="_blank"} (enter passworrd [G] when prompted.
+* Test that Lightning Terminal is working by visiting the web UI
+  * Past the following URL in your browser: [https://raspibolt.local::8443/](https://raspibolt.local::8443/){:target="_blank"} (replace raspibolt.local by your node IP address if required)
+  * Note that the first time you connect, your browser will display a warning due to the fact the SSL certificate is self-generated.
+On Firefox, simply click "Advanced" and then "Accept the risks and continue" (or similar wording in other browsers)
+  * Enter password [E] when prompted.
+  * (Optional) Follow the walkthrough to have a first introduction to Lightning Terminal GUI.
+Otherwise, click "No thanks" to skip it.

-* To stop Lightning Terminal, press Ctrl+C. Then exit the "lit" user.
+* Close the browser window, go back to the terminal and stop Lightning Terminal by pressing Ctrl+C. Then exit the "lit" user.

   ```sh
   $ exit